cendrars59/OPC-DA-P5/README.md

 ### 2.1.3 Database script

 The database script has been made for MySQL exclusively.
 You can find the creation script as described here under.
+No need to use for creation.
+The creation will be done at the first use of the application.

 ```
 project